Game of Good Credit: Achieve the Credit Score You Want!

 If you’re in debt – particularly credit card debt – there are moves that you can take for debt relief that can be good for your credit like credit counseling and enrollment in a debt management program.
 However, there are also relief options that are automatically bad for your credit.
 This includes debt settlement, where you settle up with a creditor for less than the full amount owed.

 That’s why it’s so important to avoid procrastinating when you’re facing challenges with debt.
 The earlier you start looking for relief, the less likely it is that the solution you use will impact your credit negatively.
-Catching a debt problem early helps assure you have the widest range of solutions available, including all of those options that have a neutral or even positive affect on your score.
+Catching a debt problem early helps assure you have the widest range of solutions available, including all of those options that have a neutral or even positive effect on your score.
 The longer you wait, you may limit the number of solutions you can use and you’ll have a longer game to play to get back to a good credit score.